Skip to content

 Track the pattern, not just the scale

-The single most useful habit for managing Wegovy side effects is tracking the boring stuff: shot day, dose changes, meal size, fluids, bowel changes, sleep, symptoms.
-Patterns show up fast once you start looking.
-The day-after-the-shot dip, the meal that always backfires, the dose step that flattened a whole week.
+The single most useful habit for managing Wegovy side effects is the least glamorous one: tracking the boring stuff.
+Shot day, dose changes, meal size, fluids, bowel changes, sleep, symptoms.
+The patterns surface fast once you write them down — the day-after-the-shot dip, the one meal that always backfires, the dose step that flattened a whole week.

-Notes app or paper, it doesn't matter.
-"Nausea is worst the day after each dose increase and I'm only getting 30 ounces of fluid in" is a message your clinician can act on.
+Notes app or scrap of paper, doesn't matter.
+"Nausea is worst the day after each dose increase, and I'm only getting 30 ounces of fluid in" is a sentence your clinician can do something with.
 "I felt bad for a while" isn't.
-One sentence, one screenshot, one minute at the start of the visit — that's the difference between a useful follow-up and a vague one.
+One line, one screenshot, one minute at the top of the visit — that's the whole difference between a follow-up that changes your plan and one that just shrugs.

 This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 All GLP-1 medications discussed are prescription drugs — do not start, stop, or change any medication without consulting your doctor.
 Individual results vary.
 For the most current prescribing information, refer to the FDA-approved labeling for each drug.